 If your lawyer does not win your civil claim, you can sigh in relief knowing High Rise Financial will never attempt to hold you accountable for your Florida cash advance.

 If your lawyer wins your case, you are only expected to repay your lawsuit loan.
 Your lawsuit legal funding is contingent upon being able to pay it back with your settlement funds and your settlement funds alone.
 If those do not come in, you are not expected to pay back even one cent of your legal funding.

 Choose High Rise Financial for Your Pre-Settlement Loans

 If you or someone you know is trying to apply for legal funding in Florida, contact High Rise Financial to schedule a one-on-one consultation.
 Our legal funding specialists will be available to discuss your unique situation and explore your alternative options for a lawsuit loan.

-We will send you cash as soon as your application for a pre-settlement loan is approved.
+We will send you cash as soon as your approval for an application for a pre-settlement loan is out.
 Learn more about Florida legal funding and find out today if you qualify.

 We offer services in the following Florida cities and more: